Renewable-Colocated Green Hydrogen Production: Optimal Scheduling and Profitability: Numerical Study

 We considered an RCHP in the Central Zone (Zone C) of New York State.
-The renewable energy capacity factor profile utilized was derived from the 2023–2042 System \& Resource Outlook Data Document, which provided simulated hourly production profiles for land-based wind and solar resources across NYISO zones \cite{NYISO:TheOutlook}.
-The real-time electricity price data for Zone C were chosen from NYISO's decision support system \cite{NYISO:Data}.
-Other parameters, including price signals, credits, investment costs, and RCHP operational characteristics, are provided in Table \ref{tab:para}.
+The renewable energy capacity factor profile utilized was derived from the 2023-2042 System \& Resource Outlook Data Document, which provided simulated hourly production profiles for land-based wind and solar resources across NYISO zones \cite{NYISO:TheOutlook}.
+The real-time electricity price data were collected from NYISO's Decision Support System \cite{NYISO:Data} with a 5-minute resolution.
+Due to the hourly granularity of the renewable generation dataset, RCHP operational decisions were modeled on an hourly basis, and the hourly LMPs were computed as the mean of the 5-minute intervals.
+Missing values in both datasets were addressed using linear interpolation.
+Other parameters, including credits, investment costs, and RCHP operational characteristics, are provided in Table \ref{tab:para}.